CS449/649 S24 Human-Computer Interaction

 Announcement

-Aug 15, 2023: For CS 649 students who wish to be added to the waitlist, please fill in this online form.
+Apr 15, 2023: For CS 449 students who have questions or issues regarding enrollment, please contact the CS advisor.
+For CS 649 students who wish to be added to the waitlist, please fill in this online form.

 Overview

 Human-Computer Interaction teaches the fundamental issues that underlie the creation and evaluation of usable and useful computational artifacts.
 Through lectures, assigned readings and design activities, students will work in teams of 4-5 to design a solution for a real-world problem.
 The end result of the project is a high fidelity interactive prototype of an application, targeted at solving a particular real-world problem.
-Here is a list of this year’s project topics.
+Here is the overarching theme of this term’s projects.

 Specifically, you will learn to: